paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Tree Walking

 You can give All the tree walking methods a path to travel up or down the tree.
 The question is, which way is up?
 If we are using a tree from nature, the root is down, and we go up to branches and leaves.
-Then again we represent tree structures on the page and screen with the root on the left with branches and leaves to the right.

 Most provide a path to follow.
 It can be a single string with a `.`  separating nodes or a list of objects for non-string keys.
 You can walk back towards the root with `..` with each additional dot being another step back.